 At Scientopia’s Child’s Play blog, Melody Dye follows up on Greene’s article with a series of insights into education, grammar norms, and the conflicting pressures of standardisation and diversification:

 the Internet age cultivates bottom-up phenomena, in which small trends rapidly turn global (the unconventional are rapidly conventionalized) and self-selecting communities . . . forge and disperse their own norms, be they ethical, sexual, comedic, or linguistic. . . .
 [M]any of the trends that prescriptivists are bent on quashing are surely bottom-up.
 I know for a fact that my addiction to LOLCatz has more or less ruined my grammar

-Less, not more, I think, but the hyperbolic “ruined” was presumably tongue in cheek.
+Hyperbolic ‘ruined’ was presumably tongue in cheek.
 Dye’s post is in striking contrast to articles of the doom-laden type not only in the sophistication of its content but in the playfulness of its form.
-Far from relishing the often inventive fads and frivolities of informal communication, peevers are appalled by how “improper” it all is and how rapidly it spreads.
+Far from relishing the often inventive fads and frivolities of informal communication, peevers are appalled by how ‘improper’ it all is and how rapidly it spreads.
 Barbarity! they howl, straining to heave the gates shut.
-I get the impression they resent their own reluctance to join in the fun.
+Maybe they resent their own reluctance or inability to join in the fun.

 English is a globally popular language and is doing rather well, in a fractured, harum-scarum sort of way.
 Indeed, the great success of English depends in part on the generous flexibility of its conventions.
 Why, then, the recurring panic that it is on a steep plunge into extinction?
 In some cases it’s just a lazy way for people to grumble about perceived abuses.
 Teenagers, the peevers fume, are Doing It Wrong.